conduktor/conduktor-docs/docs/gateway/configuration/gateway_security.md

       GATEWAY_FEATURE_FLAGS_MULTI_TENANCY: true
 ```

-This command will create a virtual cluster called `london`, it will return the password of the account `sa` to be able to connect to the new cluster.
+The following command will create a virtual cluster called `london`, it will return the password of the account `sa` to be able to connect to the new cluster.

 ```bash
 curl \